KBeichler/STM32OpenBootloader_F446/README.md

 ### TODO

 #### Prio 1
-- [ ] Timing is off when Programm is uploaded via bootloader?
-RRC config is not the same
+- [x] Timing is off when Programm is uploaded via bootloader?
+RRC config is not the same (seems OK)
 - [ ] Implement Optionbytes Interface correctly
 - [ ] Check if Bootloader Deinit is sufficient